Transgender rights in Germany: Gender marker changes

-The administrative procedure for changing the legal gender under the TSG is lengthy and costly, requiring several assessments.
-According to a government study, the average cost for the assessments is 1,660 euros, with an additional 206 euros spent on court fees, on average.
-According to the LGBT rights association LSVD, some medical professionals that conduct the assessments also ask invasive questions about intimate details such as sexual fantasies, their underwear, masturbatory behaviour and other sexual practices.
-This contrasts with a comparatively easier process for intersex people under § 45b PStG.
+The administrative procedure for changing the legal gender under the TSG was lengthy and costly, requiring several assessments.
+According to a government study, the average cost for the assessments was 1,660 euros, with an additional 206 euros spent on court fees, on average.
+According to the LGBT rights association LSVD, some medical professionals that conducted the assessments also asked invasive questions about intimate details such as sexual fantasies, their underwear, masturbatory behaviour and other sexual practices.
+This contrasted with a comparatively easier process for intersex people under § 45b PStG.

 Constitutional challenges

-The TSG has been found unconstitutional on a variety of grounds by the Federal Constitutional Court since its inception.
+During its lifetime, the TSG had been found unconstitutional on a variety of grounds by the Federal Constitutional Court since its inception.
 In 1982, the requirement that a candidate be 25 years of age was found in violation of the equality clause of the German Constitution (Art.
 3).
-In 2006, the court ordered lawmakers to amend the law so that the TSG would apply for non-Germans who have legal residency status in Germany, as long as their country of citizenship doesn't have equivalent laws.
+In 2006, the court ordered lawmakers to amend the law so that the TSG would apply for non-Germans who have legal residency status in Germany, as long as their country of citizenship does not have equivalent laws.
 In 2008, the court declared that the requirement that a candidate be unmarried was unconstitutional.
 In January 2011, the court declared the criteria for gender change requiring gender-affirming surgery and sterilization or infertility unconstitutional.

+Self-Determination Act

+Germany's 2021-2025 ruling coalition committed to removing the TSG (and para.
+45b Personenstandsgesetz, PStG) and replacing it with self-identification.
+For this purpose, it drafted the Gesetz über die Selbstbestimmung in Bezug auf den Geschlechtseintrag (Law on self-determination with regard to gender entry, SBGG), unofficially known as the Selbstbestimmungsgesetz (Self-Determination Act), publishing a ministry-level draft (a so-called Referentenentwurf) in May 2023.

+The law was voted upon in the Bundestag on 12 April 2024.
+It was adopted with 372 votes in favour, 251 against, 11 abstentions and 100 absent.
+On 17 May 2024 the Bundesrat voted against raising objections to the law, thereby passing it in practice, and finishing the legislative process.
+The law went into effect on 1 February 2024.